 The Minox B with the flash unit attached.
 Author's collection.

 A Minox developing tank.
 A film cartridge is visible on the left.
-Image courtesy of Bill Howard.
+Image courtesy of the late Bill Howard.

 Soviet F-21 Camera